Someone has rightly said: “Old is Gold.”

 With Netlify, you can publish web projects from Git repositories without complex setups and server maintenance.
-Automate your processes by using its CI/CD pipeline for webs developers.
-You can even preview the entire site to see how your website looks like before publishing it.
+Automate your processes by using its CI/CD pipeline for web developers.
+You can even preview the entire site to see what your website looks like before publishing it.

 Deploy your static website on its global and multi-cloud CDN – Edge designed to optimize performance.
 Netlify supports many third-party applications and tools, including add-ons such as Analytics, Identity, Forms, and Fauna database.

 Utilize the automated workflow by Netlify to simplify everything through Atomic deployments, unlimited rollbacks and snapshots, cache invalidation, custom headers, DNS management, redirect, and proxy rules.

 Netlify hosts your website in a redundant global Application Delivery Network for serving your web pages consistently and quickly.
 You can also manage your DNS zones through their dashboard.

 Stay secured with automatic HTTPS as Netlify offers a TLS certificate by Let’s Encrypt for free.
 It provides advanced and API-driven functionality with no complex integrations.
 It offers an API gateway, JWT-based data access control, proxied headers for authentication, stored variables, and webhooks.